integrated-land-simulator/model_description/descript/matsiro.md

 3. The downward groundwater flow at a certain point on the slope is equal to the accumulated groundwater recharge in the upper slope above that point.

-The usage of the symbols below is in accordance with the usual practice in descriptions of TOPMODEL (Sivapalan et al., 1987; Stieglitz et al., 1997).
+The usage of the symbols below is in accordance with the usual practice in descriptions of TOPMODEL [@Sivapalan1987-dq;@Stieglitz1997-sk].

 Assumption 1 can be expressed as